Cyanilux/ShaderGraphVariables/README.md

 - Note these methods won't update automatically, so please check back if you have any problems.
 If there's any important fixes or additional features added, I'll likely post about it on [twitter](https://twitter.com/Cyanilux) too!

 ### Usage :
-1) Add Node → Register Variable
+1) Add Node → `Register Variable`
     - The node has a Text Field in the place of it's output port where you can type a variable name
     - Attach a Float/Vector to the input port
-2) Add Node → Get Variable
+2) Add Node → `Get Variable`
+    - From 2020.2 to 2021.1 this node has a Text Field where you can type the same variable name.
-    - This node has a Dropdown Field where you can select variables (previously registered using the above node)
+    - While 2021.2 onwards, it now has a Dropdown Field where you can select variables (previously registered using the `Register Variable` node)
     - Variable names aren't case sensitive.
 "Example" would stil link to "EXAMPLE" or "eXaMpLe" etc.
     - When the variable name matches, the input port value (e.g. (0,0,0,0)) should disappear and the preview will change
     - A connection/edge may blink temporarily, but then is hidden to keep the graph clean (kinda the whole point of the tool)